zhw-e8/LAMAR/README.md

 This repository contains codes and links of pre-trained weights for RNA foundation language model **LAMAR**.
 LAMAR outperformed benchmark models in various RNA regulation tasks, helping to decipher the regulation rules of RNA.

-La Morena was developed by Rnasys Lab and Bio-Med Big Data Center, Shanghai Institute of Nutrition and Health (SINH), Chinese Academy of Sciences (CAS).
+LAMAR was developed by Rnasys Lab and Bio-Med Big Data Center, Shanghai Institute of Nutrition and Health (SINH), Chinese Academy of Sciences (CAS).
 ![image](./ReadMe/overview.png)

 ## Citation